awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 **To enable worker nodes to join your cluster**

-1. Download, edit, and apply the AWS authenticator configuration map\.
+1. Download, edit, and apply the AWS IAM Authenticator configuration map\.

    1. Download the configuration map: